Variational Learning of Disentangled Representations: DisCoVR: Disentangling Common and Variant Representations

-and the ELBO objective for the second KL term, $\KL(q_{z\vert x}q_{w \vert x,y} \ \Vert \ p_{z, w \vert x, y})$, is given by Note that $\mathcal{L}_w(q_{w\vert x,y},p;x,y)$ is the ELBO objective that corresponds to a factorized posterior $q_{z\vert x}q_{w \vert x,y}$.
-In Proposition \ref{prop:obj_gap} we examine the gap between this objective, and an ELBO term corresponding to a full variational posterior $q_{z, w \vert x,y}$.
+Note that $\mathcal{L}_w(q_{w\vert x,y},p;x,y)$ is the ELBO objective that corresponds to a factorized posterior $q_{z\vert x}q_{w \vert x,y}$.
+In Proposition \ref{prop:obj_gap} we examine the gap between this objective and an ELBO corresponding to a full variational posterior.
 This can be interpreted as the cost of enforcing a condition-invariant latent representation, specifically, constraining $z$ to depend only on $x$. \begin{proposition} For random variables $x, y, z, w$ following the graphical model in Figure \ref{fig:prob_graph},